ClusterHQ/flocker/docs/releasenotes/index.rst

 Next Release
 ============

-* The :ref:`Flocker Plugin for Docker<plugin>` should support the direct volume listing and inspection functionality added to Docker 1.10.
+* The :ref:`Flocker plugin for Docker<plugin>` should support the direct volume listing and inspection functionality added to Docker 1.10.
 * Fixed a regression that caused block device agents to poll backend APIs like EBS too frequently in some circumstances.

 This Release